pianobin/songsync/README.md

 - The YT playlist ID can be found from the URL of your Youtube/Youtube Music playlist.
 - The YT playlist must be public or unlisted.
+- The search algorithm uses language detection to search different Spotify markets and substrings of a song title.
+  - Titles are more varied for normal YouTube videos in comparison to YouTube Music videos which can increase the difficulty of the search.
+The closer the YouTube video name is to the Spotify name the easier it is to find.
+See interactive mode below for manually searching tracks that cannot be found.

 Example: